Sarang Flax seeds (Roasted)

 Flaxseeds are Gluten-Free

 Using Flax is a great way to naturally replace gluten-containing grains which are inflammatory where Flax is anti-inflammatory.
 So, Flax seeds are great for those who have Celiac disease or have a gluten-sensitivity.
 They may also be a good alternative to omega-3 fats in fish for people with a seafood allergy.

 Flaxseeds are high in Antioxidants (Lignans)

-Amongst its other incredible nutrition facts, flax seeds are also packed with antioxidants.
+Besides other incredible nutrition facts, Flax seeds are also packed with antioxidants.
 Lignans are unique fiber-related polyphenols that provide us with antioxidant benefits for anti-aging, hormone balance and cellular health.

 Flax Seeds for Cancer

 Flax seed benefits have been proven time and time again and even including fighting breast, prostate, ovarian and colon cancer.